redpanda-data/connect/docs/processors/README.md

 ```

 Reads a number of discrete messages, buffering (but not acknowledging) the
-message parts until either:
+message parts until the next batch is complete.

+Batches are considered complete and will be flushed downstream when either of
+the following conditions are met:

 - The `byte_size` field is non-zero and the total size of the batch in
-  bytes matches or exceeds it.
+  bytes matches or exceeds it (disregarding metadata.)
 - The `count` field is non-zero and the total number of messages in
   the batch matches or exceeds it.
 - A message added to the batch causes the condition to resolve `true`.
 - The `period` field is non-empty and the time since the last batch
   exceeds its value.

-Once one of these events trigger the parts are combined into a single batch of
-messages and sent through the pipeline.
-After reaching a destination the
+Once a batch is complete it is sent through the pipeline.
+After reaching a
-acknowledgment is sent out for all messages inside the batch at the same time,
+destination the acknowledgment is sent out for all messages inside the batch at
-preserving at-least-once delivery guarantees.
+the same time, preserving at-least-once delivery guarantees.

-The `period` field - when non-empty - defines a period of time whereby
-a batch is sent even if the `byte_size` has not yet been reached.
-Batch parameters are only triggered when a message is added, meaning a pending
+This processor only checks batch conditions when a new message is added, meaning
-batch can last beyond this period if no messages are added since the period was
+a pending batch can last beyond the specified period if no messages are added
-reached.
+since the period was reached.
+If your input stream is non-continuous and you
+need to guarantee the period is respected you should instead use a
+[`memory`](../buffers/README.md#memory) buffer with a batch policy.

 When a batch is sent to an output the behaviour will differ depending on the
 protocol.
 If the output type supports multipart messages then the batch is sent